Support Is a Structure, Not a Feeling

 In the quest for growth, many leaders watch their talented, committed teams put in long hours only to see projects crawl and momentum stall.
 It’s a deeply frustrating paradox: everyone is working hard, but nothing is moving fast.

-Stop Saying "I'm Not Technical": Why A West Point Leadership Priniciple Applies to Every Corporate Role
+Stop Saying "I'm Not Technical": Why A West Point Leadership Priniciple Applies to Every Corporate Role (West Point Leadership Principle 2)

 The phrase still echoes in my mind: “Be Technically and Tactically Proficient.”
 At West Point, this wasn’t just a suggestion; it was a foundational mandate, drilled into every cadet from day one.
 What always struck me was its universality.
 Whether you were destined for the highly technical Field Artillery branch or the necessary Adjutant General Corps (Personnel) branch, this principle applied equally.
 Everyone had to be proficient in their craft.